gryphonshafer/pnwquizzing/docs/resources_for_quizzing/virtual_quizzing.md

     3. Assign quizzers to these sub-rooms as they arrive
 14. Follow any other Virtual Quizzing rules or procedures

-Quizmasters, as quizzers arrive:
+QMs, as quizzers arrive:

 - Check the roster versus participants pane to confirm present status
 - Ask each quizzer to unmute and say hello to confirm audio functionality; this can also be done with an audio test akin to an in-person meet lights test
-- Consider running a practice jump or two if time permits
+- Consider running a practice trigger or two if time permits

 It's recommended that the official that manages the Zoom room enable (in settings) the meeting timer because at 40 minutes, the meeting will end.
 Be sure to keep the quiz under 40 minutes.
 When complete with the quiz, be sure to end the meeting, not just exit.